IMMEDIATE LEGAL QUESTIONS FOR INDIAN STAFFING COMPANIES

 ESI PENAL PROVISIONS

-The ESI Act contains adequate provisions to persons for violating its provisions.
-The relevant penal sections, so far as violations in the matter of coverage, are sections 84, 85, 85-A, 86 and 86-A. The prosecutions under these sections can be filled in the criminal courts and adjudication of the same matter by Employee’s Insurance Court is not a condition precedent.
+The ESI Act contains adequate provisions to penalize persons for violating its provisions.
+The relevant penal sections, in the matter of coverage, are sections 84, 85, 85-A, 86, and 86-A. Prosecutions under these sections can be filed in criminal courts, and adjudication of the same matter by the Employee's Insurance Court is not a condition precedent.

-The salient features of the aforesaid sections are PROVIDED HEREIN :
+The salient features of the aforementioned sections are provided herein:

-Section 84: This section inter alia states that whoever, for the purpose of avoiding any payment to be made by himself under the said Act or enabling any other person to avoid any such payment, knowingly makes or causes to be made any false statement or false representations, shall be punishable with imprisonment for a term which may extend to six months or with fine not exceeding two thousand rupees, or with both.
+Section 84: This section, among other things, states that whoever, for the purpose of avoiding any payment to be made by himself under the said Act or enabling any other person to avoid any such payment, knowingly makes or causes to be made any false statement or false representations, shall be punishable with imprisonment for a term which may extend to six months or with a fine not exceeding two thousand rupees, or with both.

-Section-85: Under this section, inter alia, any person who is guilty of any contravention of or non-compliance with any of the requirements of the Act/rules/regulations, shall be punishable with imprisonment for a term which may extend to one year or with fine which may extend to four thousand rupees, or with both.
+Section 85: Under this section, among other things, any person who is guilty of any contravention of or non-compliance with any of the requirements of the Act/rules/regulations shall be punishable with imprisonment for a term which may extend to one year or with a fine which may extend to four thousand rupees, or with both.

 Failure to cover a coverable entity is punishable under this provision.
-Pendency of the employer’s application for exemption under sections 87, 88 and 90 of the Act does not grant any immunity to the employer from this provision, as has been held by the Kerala High Court in P. Renuka Vs. ESIC
+The pendency of the employer's application for exemption under sections 87, 88, and 90 of the Act does not grant any immunity to the employer from this provision, as has been held by the Kerala High Court in P. Renuka Vs. ESIC.

-Section-85-A: This section lay down that if any person, already convicted for any offence punishable under the Act, commits the same offence, he shall be punished with imprisonment for a term which may extend to two years and with a fine of five thousand rupees.
+Section 85-A: This section lays down that if any person, already convicted for any offence punishable under the Act, commits the same offence, he shall be punished with imprisonment for a term which may extend to two years and with a fine of five thousand rupees.

-Section-86: According to this section, the prosecution against employer or any other person shall be instituted with the previous sanction of the Insurance Commissioner or any other authorized officer of the Corporation.
+Section 86: According to this section, the prosecution against an employer or any other person shall be instituted with the previous sanction of the Insurance Commissioner or any other authorized officer of the Corporation.
 Under this provision, the power to sanction prosecution has been delegated to the Regional Directors and in charges of sub-regions.

-The complaint should be filed against right person.
-In Ranjit Kumar Nandy Vs ESIC, a complaint was filed against a person, with appropriate sanction, but subsequently, the real name of the suspect was fond to be different.
-On this fact, the Calcutta High Court dismissed the case
+The complaint should be filed against the right person.
+In Ranjit Kumar Nandy Vs. ESIC, a complaint was filed against a person, with appropriate sanction, but subsequently, the real name of the suspect was found to be different.
+On this fact, the Calcutta High Court dismissed the case.

-Section-86-A: If the person committing an offence under the ESI Act is a company (i.e. body corporate including a firm and other association of individual), every person who was in charge of the company shall be liable to be proceeded against and punished, unless it is proved that the offence was committed without his knowledge or despite exercise of due diligence to prevent the same.
-Thus, any director, manager, secretary etc. Who has consented, connived or was negligent in the matter of commission of any such offence is guilty of that offence.
+Section 86-A: If the person committing an offence under the ESI Act is a company (i.e., a body corporate including a firm and other associations of individuals), every person who was in charge of the company shall be liable to be proceeded against and punished unless it is proved that the offence was committed without his knowledge or despite the exercise of due diligence to prevent the same.
+Thus, any director, manager, secretary, etc., who has consented, connived, or was negligent in the matter of the commission of any such offence is guilty of that offence.

 Advocates & Notaries & Legal Consultants for Recruiting & Staffing Industry